*this post has been freshly updated for 2024!

 Where Do I Park for LEGOLAND Discovery Center Philadelphia?

 Since the Discovery Center is located inside of a shopping mall, there is ample parking and it's free.
 You can pretty much park anywhere in the mall parking lot and walk to the Center inside the mall.
-If you park in the lot by Elevation Burger and California Pizza Kitchen, you can walk straight inside to find LEGOLAND Discovery Center.
+If you park in the lot by California Pizza Kitchen, you can walk straight inside to find LEGOLAND Discovery Center.
 If you look at the photo below, there are entrances from parking lots to the right and left of the food court.
 LEGOLAND Discovery Center Philadelphia is the yellow location across from the carousel.

 How Much Are Tickets for LEGOLAND Discovery Center Philadelphia?